jaredpalmer/tsdx/README.md

 Note: TSDX doesn't supply an `invariant` function for you, you need to import one yourself.
 We recommend https://github.com/alexreardon/tiny-invariant.

-To extract and minify error codes in production into a static `codes.json` file, pass an `extractErrors` flag with a URL where you will decode the error code.
-Example: `tsdx build --extractErrors=https://your-url.com/?invariant=`
+To extract and minify `invariant` error codes in production into a static `codes.json` file, specify either `--extractErrors` in command line or set `extractErrors: true` in `tsdx.config.js`.
+For more details see [Error extraction docs](#error-extraction).

 ##### `warning`